 Machine learning tools and services are now accessible to small businesses either through renting them, loading your business’s data into the cloud or using a third party.
 Whichever way you use them, machine learning brings opportunities.

-Even though machine learning, the leading edge of artificial intelligence (AI), has moved from a sci-fi concept to our everyday lives, many small- and medium-sized companies still believe it’s technology reserved for the tech giants.
+Even though machine learning, (external link) the leading edge of artificial intelligence (external link) (AI), has moved from a sci-fi concept to our everyday lives, many small- and medium-sized companies still believe it’s technology reserved for the tech giants.
 But, it’s time to take another look, because machine learning can be the key to help small business owners compete.
 Machine learning can be applied to almost every industry and it can streamline business processes to make companies more agile.

 What is machine learning?